impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 RBENV_HOOK_PATH="${RBENV_HOOK_PATH}:${RBENV_ROOT}/rbenv.d"
 ```

-We want RBENV to automatically re-run the `rbenv rehash` command every time we install a new Ruby gem.
-The way we achieve this is by updating `RBENV_HOOK_PATH`, thereby hooking into the Rubygems `gem install` and `gem uninstall` commands.
-RubyGems will then call [the `rubygems_plugin.rb` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash/rubygems_plugin.rb){:target="_blank" rel="noopener"}, which runs `rbenv rehash` for us.
+ - We want RBENV to automatically re-run the `rbenv rehash` command every time we install a new Ruby gem.
+ - The way we achieve this is by updating `RBENV_HOOK_PATH` to include `${RBENV_ROOT}/rbenv.d`, which itself includes a subdirectory named `exec` with a bash script named `gem-rehash.bash`.
+ - This presence of this script inside this directory causes this `bash` script to be `source`'ed every time `rbenv exec` is run.
+ - The act of `source`'ing this script causes the `RUBYLIB` environment variable to be updated to include `/.rbenv/rbenv.d/exec/gem-rehash`, i.e. the value which `${BASH_SOURCE%.bash}` resolves to.
+ - This directory includes the Ruby file `rubygems_plugin.rb`, which then is run by `gem` whenever you install a new RubyGem.

 ### The `.d` extension in `rbenv.d`

-The `.d` in `rbenv.d` looked funny to me.
-It appears to be a file extension, but it's being used on a directory.
+The `.d` in `rbenv.d` appears to be a file extension, but it's being used on a directory.
 I Google `what does ".d" stand for bash`, and the first result I see is [this StackOverflow post](https://web.archive.org/web/20220619172419/https://unix.stackexchange.com/questions/4029/what-does-the-d-stand-for-in-directory-names){:target="_blank" rel="noopener"}:

 > The .d suffix here means directory.
 Of course, this would be unnecessary as Unix doesn't require a suffix to denote a file type but in that specific case, something was necessary to disambiguate the commands (/etc/init, /etc/rc0, /etc/rc1 and so on) and the directories they use (/etc/init.d, /etc/rc0.d, /etc/rc1.d, ...)
 >